mhayes787/bcloudtest/README.md

 # bcloudtest

 Welcome to the bcloudtest project!
 Using the Page Object Model (POM), the purpose of this application is to automate the steps listed below using the Cypress test automation tool.
+Also, the purpose of this readme is to minimize confusion of downtime, if  this project is transitioned or being worked on by multiple people.

+### Steps

 1. Navigate to www.bettercloud.com